 The hymn book we use is Hymns Old and New (New Anglican Edition) with the addition of more modern material compiled in St Mary’s own hymn-book.

 There are two fine musical instruments: The 2 manual and pedal Forster and Andrews organ has new, responsive mechanical action throughout and high quality pipe-work; we also have a historically important 18th century chamber organ by Samuel Green in excellent condition.
-More detailed information can be found at the Organs page.

 St Mary’s building, with its excellent acoustics, is a good venue for recitals and concerts and is frequently used by various music groups.